A Beginner's Guide to Using Management Studios Effectively

 - Use folders and naming conventions to keep your database objects organized.

-- Save frequently-used queries for quick access.
+- Save frequently used queries for quick access.

-3. Leverage Templates
+3. Leverage Built-In Tools

 4. Monitor Performance